allie-m/clog-explorations/clog-writeup.md

 ### Other stuff

-I didn't find these papers to bring much novel stuff to the table re: continued fraction-based arithmetic.
-But they exist, so I'm citing them for completeness.
+I didn't think these papers brought much to the table re: continued fraction-based arithmetic.
+But they exist and are related material, so I'm citing them for completeness.

 On the Use of Continued Fractions for Digital Computer Arithmetic (1977)\n https://ieeexplore.ieee.org/document/1674903